 Stock market today: Asian shares zoom higher, with Nikkei over 42,000 after Wall St sets new records

-Asian shares advanced Thursday, tracking a blistering rally on Wall Street, with Japan’s Nikkei 225 index surging over 42,000 for the first time.
+Asian shares forged ahead Thursday after a blistering rally on Wall Street, with Japan’s Nikkei 225 index surging over 42,000 for the first time.

+Futures for the Dow Jones Industrial Average and the S&P 500 were down 0.1%.

+The Nikkei 225 jumped 0.9% to close at 42,224.02, again surpassing its all-time high after closing at records on Tuesday and Wednesday.

+TSMC’s U.S.-listed shares rose 3.5% on Wednesday after it said its revenue climbed nearly 33% in June from a year earlier.
+The company makes chips for Nvidia and others that have been driving the business world’s rush into artificial-intelligence technology.

-On Wednesday, the U.S. stock market vaulted to more all-time highs, led by big technology companies whose shares have been soaring thanks to the frenzy over artificial intelligence.
+The U.S. stock market vaulted to more all-time highs on Wednesday, led by big technology companies whose shares have been soaring thanks to the frenzy over artificial intelligence.

 Hopes for cuts to interest rates also have pushed markets higher.